Campers looped up in a stretchy purple band at February Camp in Berkeley

 Founding Directors

-Heather Mitchell and Stacy Raye founded the camp back in 1998!
-They met while teaching at Step One School in Berkeley, fell in love, and dreamed up the idea of this camp while on a year long backpacking trip throughout Southeast Asia, India and Australia.
-Directing the camp together until 2011, when Stacy Raye passed away, and then shifting to Heather at the helm since that time, with the support of an amazing team.
+Heather Mitchell and Stacy Raye founded the camp in the summer of 1998!
+They met while teaching at Step One School in Berkeley, fell in love, and dreamed up camp while on a year long backpacking trip throughout Southeast Asia, India and Australia.
+Lovingly directing the camp, first together until 2011, when Stacy Raye passed away, and now, Heather, with the ongoing support of an amazing team and community.

 Heather Mitchell